Skip to main content

 Piggy High flambe

 3. EL BUEY FELIZ (PHP345): Ah, feliz.
-Happiness is an understatement to describe how I felt after just one bite of this perfectly seasoned steak.
+Happiness is an understatement to describe my feelings after just one bite of this perfectly seasoned steak.
 Pieces of ribeye are grilled medium-rare and glazed with their unique Espanola sauce.
 Paired with deep-fried potatoes drizzled with aioli, I almost didn’t want to share!

 No Spanish meal is complete without a paella.
 Bistro Madrid offers a selection of paellas and I was pleasantly surprised by how much I liked their BISTRO MADRID GRAN PAELLA (PHP650).
 I say surprised because I am almost never pleased with local paellas.
 I always find my own home-made paella better because at home, you don’t have to scrimp on the ingredients!